Artessay/Artessay/README.md

 You can click the Preview link to take a look at your changes.
 --->

+Hello!
+I'm an enthusiastic student currently diving deep into the realm of Big Data.
+On this academic journey, I'm devoted to uncovering the stories behind data and using them to solve real-world problems.

 ### About Me

-Hello!
-I’m Rihong, a graduate student majoring in computer science and technology.
+- 🎓 I'm currently studying and focusing on data analytics, machine learning, and more.
+- 💼 I'm looking for collaborative projects, especially those that can create social impact through data insights.

-Currently, my research mainly focuses on real-time object detection and multi-agent learning.
+- 🤖 Beyond data science, I'm curious about real-time object detection and multi-agent learning.

-I am passionate about exploring the latest advancements in these fields and applying them to solve real-world problems.

 <!---
 My research interests mainly focus on **Big Data**, **Computer Vision** and **Retrieval-Augmented Generation** for Large Language Model.